kuzzleio/documentation-old/api-reference/source/includes/_collectionController.md

 }
 ```

-This method empties a collection from all its documents, while keeping any associated mapping.
+Empties a collection from all its documents, while keeping any associated mapping.
 It is also faster than deleting all documents from a collection using a query.